zabroseric/sfdc-xml-parser/README.md

 ### Objects

 Classes / Objects can be serialized.
-If the root tag is not set, this will default to either **element** or **elements** depending on if we have a list of objects.
+If the root node name is not set, this will default to either **element** or **elements** depending on if we have a list of objects.

 ```java
 Library libraryObject = new Library(